Culture of Saskatchewan: Rural living patterns

 Primary industries were agriculture in the rural south and central region, fishing and forestry in the rural northern region.
 The Dominion Land Act of 1872 offered pioneers an opportunity to prove up a quarter section of land (one hundred and sixty acres (a quarter square mile, 65 hectares).) in Western Canada for a $10.00 filing fee.
 The improvements needed to acquire the land were labour-intensive, and settlers farmed in family groups or ethnic bloc settlements of the same language to assist one another.
 Early homesteaders grew mainly subsistence crops which would feed their own family and livestock.
 Pioneer activities supported harvest work groups, recreational sports, pioneer farm exhibitions, rodeos and community dances to provide support and social interaction for isolated neighbors who lived a 1/4 mile apart from each other.
-The industrial revolution modernized the farming industry as mechanized vehicles replaced the long hours of oxen ploughed land or the horse-drawn cart.
-Farms became much larger, and mechanized evolving towards industrial agriculture.
+The Industrial Revolution modernized the farming industry as mechanized vehicles replaced the long hours of oxen ploughed land or the horse-drawn cart.
+Farms became much larger, and mechanized, evolving towards industrial agriculture.

 Urban living patterns

 Moose Jaw became the first city of Saskatchewan in 1903.
 Pile O'Bones, renamed Regina in 1882, was declared the Territorial Capital in 1883, became a city in 1903, and the capital of Saskatchewan in 1906.
 Prince Albert attained city status next in 1904.
 The Barr colonists arrived in Saskatoon in 1883, the Qu'Appelle, Long Lake and Saskatchewan Railway (QLLR) in 1890, and Saskatoon attained city status in 1906, and is presently the province's largest city.

-The urban centres brought a mix of ethnic and religious settlers, and those who weren't agricultural homesteaders but who brought with themselves a trade or professional calling.
+The urban centers brought a mix of ethnic and religious settlers, and those who weren't agricultural homesteaders but brought with themselves a trade or professional calling.
 Regina developed around the newly formed legislature and North-West Mounted Police Barracks.
 Saskatoon developed around the arrival of the three major rail lines becoming the central hub city for supplies both to Alberta (west) and Manitoba (east) but also to industry north and south.
 Primary industries were agriculture in the rural south and central region, fishing and forestry in the rural northern region, and mining of various capacities throughout the province depending upon resources available at each site.
 The depression and drought years of the dirty thirties brought folks beset by agricultural hardships to the cities for a dire hope of employment.
 Secondary 'make work' industries were on the rise such as manufacturing and construction.
 Many hotels and bridges were built by this large supply of labour in this time.
 With the advent of the industrial revolution, after World War II, agricultural output went up with a decrease of labour methods.
 The supply of workers increased for tertiary employment sector such as transportation, trade, finance and services which were mainly based in urban centres.